A Low-cost Fault Corrector for Deep Neural Networks through Range Restriction: Acknowledgement

 The results are reported in Table~\ref{tab:runtime}.
 We did not observe variations across different inputs as they all have the same dimension.
 We find that the overhead of \sysname to be very low (0.530\% on average) - this is negligible in most cases.
 This is because \sysname only involves range checking and truncation, which are relatively simple operations, compared to the typical operators in a DNN such as convolution.

 \begin{framed} \sysname incurs negligible performance and memory overheads on average across the DNN models. \end{framed}

 \textbf{RQ4: Effectiveness of \sysname under reduced precision data type.} In previous RQs, we used a 32-bit fixed-point data type, which is more energy-efficient than a floating-point data type.
 The data type precision can be reduced to gain further energy efficiency~\cite{judd2018proteus}.
-Therefore, we study the effectiveness of \sysname in DNNs using 16-bit fixed-point data type, which can be used for inference in large DNNs (using smaller data types such as 8-bit datatype cannot provide enough dynamic value range for large DNNs~\cite{judd2018proteus}).
-While it is possible to use quantization such that the same 8-bit data width can represent a larger value range, this is similar to using standard fixed-point datatypes without quantization (e.g., a quantized 8-bit datatype can represents comparable range as the unquantized 16-bit datatype).
-We use 14 bits for integer and 2 for fractional part, which is sufficient for most common DNNs \cite{judd2018proteus}.
+Therefore, we study the effectiveness of \sysname in DNNs using 16-bit fixed-point data type, which can be used for inference in large DNNs.
+Using smaller data types such as 8-bit datatype cannot provide sufficient dynamic value range for large DNNs~\cite{judd2018proteus}, { and hence we do not study these.
+Nevertheless, data quantization with lower bit widths is similar to using standard fixed-point datatypes without quantization (e.g., a quantized 8-bit datatype represents comparable range as an unquantized 16-bit datatype).
+Thus, we posit that \sysname will still be effective on them because the observation that the critical faults needs to yield large deviation is independent of the implementation. } We use 14 bits for the integer and 2 for the fractional part, which is sufficient for common DNNs \cite{judd2018proteus}.

 As before, we report the SDC rates of the models with and without \sysname in Fig.~\ref{fig:16-bit-res}.
 As shown, \sysname is effective in reducing the SDC rate of all 8 DNNs, from $15.11\%$ to $0.93\%$ (a 16X reduction) even with reduced precision data types.